 Bellicum Pharmaceuticals to Participate in the 2022 Cell & Gene Meeting on the Mesa

-/EIN News/ -- HOUSTON, Oct.
-04, 2022 (GLOBE NEWSWIRE) -- Bellicum Pharmaceuticals, Inc. (Nasdaq: BLCM), a leader in developing novel, controllable cellular immunotherapies for cancers, today announced that Rick Fair, President and CEO, will present at the annual Cell & Gene Meeting on the Mesa to be held October 11-13 in Carlsbad, CA and livestreamed globally.
+HOUSTON, Oct.
+04, 2022 (GLOBE NEWSWIRE) -- Bellicum Pharmaceuticals, Inc. BLCM, a leader in developing novel, controllable cellular immunotherapies for cancers, today announced that Rick Fair, President and CEO, will present at the annual Cell & Gene Meeting on the Mesa to be held October 11-13 in Carlsbad, CA and livestreamed globally.

 Details regarding Bellicum's presentation at the conference are as follows: